 Four exhibit galleries help families connect in meaningful ways through purposeful play.

-New Exhibition!
 Early Learning Junction

 This dynamic learning space is specifically designed to encourage the development of critical school readiness skills in children ages 4 and under.

 Early Learning Junction invites young children to climb, crawl and scoot their way through the multi-level, interactive “Train Station.”
 Along the way, children will encounter several interactive air-play exhibits, can crank discs up a conveyer belt to a larger-than-life plinko board, explore textures and discover new hide-away spaces.
 And while it may look like a mega-playscape, the “Train Station” is much more, with exhibits that promote skills such as sharing, communication, problem-solving and gross motor coordination – all developmental areas that are critical to school readiness.